 Providing discounts can be a great way to maintain consumer loyalty in the current situation.
 You can also make adjustments to your products, for example by producing high-in-demand goods such as staple foods, masks, hand sanitizers, medicines, and so on.

 You might also want to check your inventory.
-Make sure your on-hand inventory contains the most wanted items.
+Then, make sure your on-hand inventory contains the most wanted items.
 Avoid unnecessary purchases.
 Maintain your stock levels using the right inventory management system.

 4. Boost Your Social Media Presence